RainerAtSpirit/raineratspirit.github.com/_posts/2013-11-11-testing-durandal-apps-made-easy.md

 >Give a man a fish, and you feed him for a day; show him how to catch fish, and you feed him for a lifetime.

-Let me know what *fish* you can come up with.
+Let me know what kind of *fish* you can come up with.